ba-keyboards/ut47.2-cases/TM Case/README.md

 | Original Plate from the kit |  |
 | M2 heat set insert | 5 |
 | M2x4 screws | 5 |

+## Notes

+These cases are release with MIT License, so feel free to modify, extend or integrate them.
+As per license, there will be no warranty or liability related to these cases.

+If you like these cases and find them useful, you can [buy me a coffee](https://www.buymeacoffee.com/coffeeforba).